available in: English

 A previous failure to warn case was brought up against Glade & Grove Supply, Inc. in the 1990s.
 The plaintiff claimed that the company did not provide adequate warning that a tractor should have a lockout pin in place when travelling at high speeds.
 This failure to warn ultimately led to the death of Daniel Brown.

 Proving Failure to Warn Product Liability

 In a failure to warn case, the plaintiff must prove that a warning label lacked proper warnings about the dangers of a product.
 Even if the manufacturer did attempt to warn about an inherent danger of the product, confusing wording or improper label placement may lead to the case being ruled in the plaintiff’s favor.
 And of course, the plaintiff must prove that the failure to warn caused their injuries.

-If you’ve been injured by a defective product, call the law offices of Juan Hernandez, P.C.
+If you’ve been injured by a defective product, call the Hernandez Law Group, P.C..
 Juan Hernandez is one of the few board-certified Personal Injury Attorneys in Texas, so he is highly qualified to take on your case.
 He and his team will fight to get you the compensation you deserve.
 Contact his office today to schedule your free consultation.